5 tips for creating an innovative workforce

 In most modern-day workplaces, when an employee spots an inefficiency – a way of saving time, or money, or a way of producing a higher quality outcome – they are rewarded for it.
 At Google, employees take part in 24hour “fixits”, where everyone can be wholly dedicated to fixing one specific identified problem.

 In healthcare, however, workarounds aren’t seen as a positive thing.
-Time isn’t set aside for innovation, and innovation doesn’t breed reward or recognition.
+Time isn’t set aside for innovation in healthcare, and innovation doesn’t breed reward or recognition.
 Instead, those actions are viewed as a potential compromise to protocol, and therefore patient care and safety.[3]

 In this way, instead of creating an environment in which those best placed to improve their workplace are encouraged to do so, the healthcare sector as a whole, and the NHS in particular, risks losing its greatest asset, with the disengagement of nursing staff contributing to record staff shortages.
 1 in 10 nurses are leaving the NHS each year, and estimations putt staff shortages at 250,000 by 2030 without serious intervention.[4]